 With the directory created, we can create the split configuration:

+Enter a Label of your choice.
 Try to make the label brief but descriptive.

 Add split configurations